BegumDev/ReviewHubMS3/README.md

     * Heroku.
         - Cloud platform for deploying the app.

-### Frameworks, Libraries & Programs Used
+* ### Frameworks, Libraries & Programs Used
     * MaterialzeCSS.
         - Used for responsiveness.
     * Flask.
         - A web-framework app responsible to render templates.
     * Balsamiq
         - Used to create wireframes of the website.
     * Jinja.
         - Template language for python for easy creation of backend code through to the frintend.
     * Werkzeug Security.
         - Used for password hashing and password authorisation.

-### Database structure.
+* ### Database structure.
     * PostgreSQL.
         - Storage for relational data to implement CRUD functionality.

 ## Testing
 ***
 * ### Testing user stories from user experience (UX).
+    - Registered Users;
         * #### Aim 1 - I want to be able to log in and delete any of my reviews.
-        - Once a logged in, a user can;
+            - Result - Once a logged in, a user can;
                 1. Click on my account.
                 2. All their own reviews are visible on their account page.
                 3. Buttons are accessible to delete straight from the same page.
                 4. Once clicked a modal will pop up.
                 5. Clicking yes will confirm deletion and clicking no will cancel the deletion and route back to their account.

         * #### Aim 2 -I want to create my own reviews on the website.
             - Once a logged in, a user can;
                 1. Click on 'add a review' in their menu tab.
                 2. Users will be guided to a form to add a review.
                 3. Once filled out and submitted; the users review will pop up on the main website page aswell as their own.

         * #### Aim 3 - I want to be able to receive feedback on my progress when creating or deleting content.
             - Logging out;
                 1. When the user logs out, a flash message will appear at the top of the page confirming they are logged out.
+    - Unregistered User goals
+        - #### Aim 1 - I want to be able to contact the organisation.
+            - Send an email;
+                1. Click on the 'contact us' page (accessible even whilst logged out).
+                2. Enter name in the name field.
+                3. Enter email address in the email field.
+                4. Type a message in the message field.
+                5. Click send.
+                6. If email is successfully sent, a message will populate at the top confirming this.
+                7. If the email doesn't send,  the flash message will notify them to try again.
+        - #### Aim 2 - I want to search general reviews without having to log in.
+            - Search reviews on the main page;
+                1. A search box appears on the main page without having to log in.
+                2. Type any descriptive keyword and the user will be guided to a results page displaying reviews that contain that keyword (using exact match).
+                3. Type any company name and the user will be guided to a results page displaying reviews that contain that company name (using exact match).
+    - Admin Goals
+        - #### Aim 1 - I want to be able to create company categories.
+            - Add company category after logging in.
+                1. Admin needs to log in using the designated admin email.
+                2. They will be directed to the dashboard.
+                3. Click on 'add company.'
+                4. A form will populate and enter the name of the company category.
+                5. Click submit and the new data will appear on the dashbaord and available as a dropdown option when registered users add a review.

+        - #### Aim 1 - I want to be able to delete any reviews.
+            - Delete reviews;
+                1. Go to the admin dashboard and click on 'see reviews.'
+                2. All reviews will show and a delete button will appear per review.
+                3. Click delete and a modal will pop up to confirm the deletion.
+                4. Click yes to delete and it will delete and route you back to the dashboard.
+                5. Click no and it will ignore the deletion and route you back the dashboard.

 * ### Code validation.
     <details><summary>HTML Validation result:</summary>